 Sharing health information between public and private services or between private health professionals needs your child’s permission.

 How teenagers can raise health care concerns

-If your child has any concerns about privacy, confidentiality, type of treatment, length of treatment or the way she’s being treated, it’s best if she raises them with the health professional at the time.
+If your child has any concerns about privacy, confidentiality, type of treatment, length of treatment or the way they're being treated, it’s best if your child raises them with the health professional at the time.

 If this doesn’t sort out the concern, your child can lodge a complaint through the Australian Health Practitioner Regulation Agency (AHPRA).
 AHPRA manages the governing boards of many health professions.

 Your child can also contact the Australian Healthcare Complaints Commissioner for your state or territory.
 This agency can look into complaints about medical and health care.

 Medicare is Australia’s universal health care scheme, funded by the Australian Government.
 It gives all Australian citizens access to a wide range of health services at little or no cost.

 You need a Medicare card to get Medicare benefits.
 Your child can get his own Medicare card when he’s 15, or younger if you ask for it.
 Your child can also choose to stay on your family Medicare card and have a copy made to keep with him.